yusufrjb/retail-data-pipeline/README.md

 dbt run → dbt test
 ```

+The Airflow web interface can be used to monitor DAG runs and task status.

 ## Example Result

-After an incremental transaction is added to the OLTP database, running the dbt pipeline updates the warehouse:
+After a new transaction is added to the OLTP database, the incremental dbt model updates the warehouse.

+Example:

 ```text
 warehouse.fct_sales